 - With a main focus on making our lives easier, technology has the power to simplify outsourcing deals.
 “Large outsourcing deals usually take nine months with several people working on it.
 Cloud deals are a lot less work and a lot quicker; they are more of a commodity.
 The power of that technology is able to replace the larger service agreements,” says Michael Steinig.
 “You don't need a 20-page establishment document, just click a button.
 The volume of the deal increases, but not so much the complexity.”

 - An exponential increase in the availability of digital data and computing power alongside the development of more sophisticated algorithms is continuing to push the boundaries of AI.
 Many warn of the dangers of AI's presence in the workplace, warfare and its legal ramifications.
 Others also highlight the problem of companies such as Alphabet, Google and Microsoft monopolizing AI talent and expertise.
-By one estimate, companies globally have completed around $21.3 billion in M&A related to AI last year – 26 times more than in 2015.
+A report by Solganick stated that venture capital funding for AI increased by 77% in the first half of 2018 compared to the first half of 2017.

 - Law firms are already beginning to take advantage of the practical uses available for AI, from using computers to tackle grunt work such as document analysis to employing machine learning to predict outcomes of cases based on past analysis, previous court decisions and human reactions.